dandydanny/ideas/README.md

    A device that notifies you when an ultrasonic sound of sufficient amplifitude is heard, records it, and option to play it back at a lower, audible pitch.
 For detection of device communication tones that are too high-pitched for the human ear to detect.

+6. FatTrack

+   Implement data persistance and wireless data sync (Google Sheets, API call) for the Omron scale to remove complexity in logging weight and body fat % numbers.

 ### Maybe's